pdeljanov/Symphonia/GETTING_STARTED.md

 Symphonia can automatically detect the media format of a provided source and instantiate the correct format reader.
 Alternately, if the specific format is known beforehand, one could just instantiate the appropriate format reader manually.

 Automatic detection is the preferred option for most cases.

+> :warning: Please be aware that misdetection can occur!
+If you know for certain what format and codec to use, consider instantiating them manually.
+Enabling more format support can reduce the chances of misdetection.
+See [enable crate features](#enable-crate-features).

 To automatically detect the media format, a `symphonia::core::probe::Probe` is used.
 A `Probe` takes a `MediaSourceStream` and examines it to determine what the media format is, and if the format is supported, returns the appropriate reader for the format.
 If metadata was encountered while probing, it will also be returned with the reader.